While we know William Panton as the co-founder of Kilbride, Ontario, with Francis Baker, what do we know about the man himself?

 Thomas Baker had travelled to Canada to visit his good friend, William.
 What he saw there convinced him that the prospects in this new country would be much better than those in Ireland for his five sons as the potato famine had begun in 1845.
 Baker’s son, George, was the first to come and was sent to William Spence to learn farming.
 Francis followed and went into business with William Panton.
 He became a merchant in Cumminsville.
 They built two stores and had two mills that were referred to as the upper and lower mills.
 One of the mills was a planing mill that apparently burned shortly after was started.
 The Cumminsville area was a perfect location for this venture as is was rich in forests and abundant water supply from the Twelve Mile Creek.

-Not long after that, William and Frank purchased 200 acre farm just north of Cumminsville.
+Not long after that, William and Frank purchased land just north of Cumminsville.
 In 1854, they laid out a plan for the Village of Kilbride.
 The Village was named after the one in Ireland where the Pantons and Bakers had spent much time together.
 While the Bakers lived in Dublin, one of their country homes was in Kilbride located very close to Blessington.
 The two men took this opportunity to name many of the streets after their family members and their home country.

 In 1857, 80 lots were advertised for sale in Kilbride and were described as being “particularly suited for tradesmen and mechanics”.
 Kilbride, Cumminsville and Dakota were very busy areas of commerce.
 During this time, William built a house at what is now 2080 Kilbride Street.
 Kilbride Street was originally named Thomas Street.
 At the jog in the road by Coxe’s Creek, it was named Baker Street.